-There are many NPCs in Dark Souls Remastered that have valuable items for you to purchase.
-Some of those items help you cure poison, while others break your curses.
-It does not really matter what the item is specifically, as long as it helps you get to your destination.
+Many NPCs in Dark Souls Remastered have valuable items for you to purchase.
+Some of those items help cure poison, while others break your curses.
+It does not matter what the item is specifically, as long as it helps you reach your destination.

-When you activate NG+ by killing Gwyn, you automatically lose access to all the NPC shops later on in the game.
-So the best thing to do is to farm those souls, and stock up on everything you possibly can so you are ready for your next playthrough.
+When you activate NG+ by killing Gwyn, you lose access to all the NPC shops later in the game.
+So the best thing to do is to farm those souls and stock up on everything you possibly can so you are ready for your next playthrough.

 Trade with Snuggly

-A lot of people probably do not even know there was a bird’s nest that you can trade with.
+Many people probably do not even know there is a bird’s nest that you can trade with.
 If you ever go back to the Undead Asylum through the crow’s nest above the Firelink Shrine, and you make your way down the snowy slope, to your left down a pathway is a small nest.